solidusio-contrib/solidus_graphql_api-deprecated/README.md

 For helper types and classes which are not directly accessible from the outside (such as type `Domain`), it is not necessary to make GraphQL calls but classes themselves can be tested.

 Please see the spec files for more examples.
-Good places to check first are the specs for `Product`, `primaryDomain`, `MailingAddress` and `CreditCard` as they each use a different method to carry out the tests.
+Good places to check first are the specs for `Product`, `primaryDomain`, `MailingAddress` and `CreditCard` as they each use a different method to carry out the specs.

 ### Test Suite

-To run solidus_graphql_api tests, invoke `rake`. `rake` will default to building a dummy app in `spec/dummy`, and finally running the specs.
+To run solidus_graphql_api specs, invoke `rake`. `rake` will default to building a dummy app in `spec/dummy`, and finally running the specs.

 ```shell
 bundle